Alina-ps/portfolio-project/README.md

 This project is a personal portfolio website designed to showcase the skills, projects, and professional experiences.
-The site is crafted to provide potential employers, clients, or collaborators with a comprehensive view of person's technical abilities, creative work, and the benefits of working together.
+The site is crafted to provide potential employers, clients, or collaborators with a comprehensive view of individual's technical abilities, creative work, and the benefits of working together.

 **Purpose**